 About Beihai Park

-Beihai Park is an imperial garden and palace in Beijing, China established during the Liao Dynasty in the first century AD.
+Known as the Winter Palace, Beihai Park is an imperial garden and palace in Beijing, China, established during the Liao Dynasty in the 1st century AD.
 Since then, Beihai Park has undergone significant changes and renovations, with each imperial dynasty making its mark on the gardens.